Financial reporting

 Pricing:

-Google Workplace asks for a one-year commitment, with all the following prices on a per-user basis.
+Google Workplace requires a 1-year commitment, with the following prices per user.

 • Personal: Free